Skip to main content

 Your business address shows up in more places than you'd expect.
 It goes on your Articles of Organization, your EIN (Employer Identification Number) application, your bank account, your Google Business Profile, payment processor applications, invoices, and contracts.
 Choose poorly and you'll spend hours updating records later, or worse, get flagged during bank verification.
 This is the step that most LLC formation guides cover in a single sentence, but it deserves serious thought because it affects everything downstream.

 You have four realistic options.
-Your home address costs nothing and banks accept it, but it becomes part of the public record the moment you file your LLC.
-This means it becomes public information, and anyone can search it up.
-A P.O. box costs $10-30 per month, but most states don't accept them anyway for LLC registration, and most banks will reject them for business accounts because they're not considered a real commercial address.
+Your home address costs nothing and banks accept it, but it becomes part of the public record the moment you file your LLC, meaning anyone can look it up.
+A P.O. box costs $10-30 per month, but most states don't accept them for registered agent purposes, and most banks reject them for business accounts because they're not considered a real commercial address.
 A virtual office gives you a real street address at a commercial building for $30-200 per month, and you can receive all mail and packages there.
-A co-working membership runs $200-500 per month and comes with physical workspace, but that's overkill if you simply need an address.
-For most remote founders and solo LLCs, a virtual office hits the sweet spot between cost, privacy, and legitimacy.
+A co-working membership runs $200-500 per month and comes with physical workspace, but that's overkill if you only need an address.
+For most remote founders and solo LLCs, a virtual office strikes the best balance between cost, privacy, and legitimacy.

-If you go the virtual office route, verify three things before signing up: (1) First, confirm the provider is registered as a Commercial Mail Receiving Agency (CMRA) with the USPS.
-This is legally required for any service that receives mail on your behalf.
-(2) Ask whether they can provide a lease agreement or utility bill equivalent, because some banks request address verification documents beyond your Articles of Organization.
-(3) Make sure there's an actual physical space behind the address, not just a mailbox.
-For example, SaveOffice partners with a real co-working space in Los Angeles, so the address is backed by a physical building, which matters when banks and payment processors verify your business location.
-Expect to spend 1-2 hours researching providers, and budget $30-200 per month, depending on location and services.
+If you go the virtual office route, verify three things before signing up.
+First, confirm the address is a real commercial street, not a forwarding mailbox or a coworking lounge desk.
+Run the address through the save office address checker to confirm it shows as a commercial classification in USPS data.
+Second, ask whether the provider can supply a lease agreement or utility bill equivalent, because some banks request address verification documents beyond your Articles of Organization.
+Third, make sure there is an actual physical space behind the address, not just a mailbox — reputable providers operate inside an actual co-working space or commercial building, not just a mail-only suite.
+Expect to spend 1-2 hours researching providers, and budget $30-200 per month depending on location and services.

 EIN, Bank Account, and the Paperwork That Trips People Up